 - Submit all verification documentation no later than November 2nd if only attending fall or April 2nd if attending spring.
 Documents submitted after these deadlines will be accepted, but processing time may not allow for disbursement of aid.

-Students may submit documents at our office (or drop box outside the windows), fax, mail, or email attachment via UMail account.
+Students may submit documents at our office (or drop box outside the windows), fax, or mail.
+We cannot accept these documents over e-mail.
+Please contact the University Office of Scholarships and Financial Aid (UOSFA) with any questions.
 Please contact the University Office of Scholarships and Financial Aid (UOSFA) with any questions.

-Once awards are made, you will receive an email through your Umail account with instructions to complete your conditional award letter online.
-If you choose to complete a paper award letter, we ask you to print the award letter, complete the necessary information, and mail or fax it to the UOSFA.
+Once awards are made, you will receive an email through your Umail account with instructions to complete your conditional offer letter online.
+If you choose to complete a paper offerletter, we ask you to print the award letter, complete the necessary information, and mail or fax it to the UOSFA.